Hk-tang/JavaSignatureMining/README.txt

 Description:
 This is a small project intended to report the changes in method signatures of a Java repository.
 It uses the pydriller library for easy APIs into accessing Git information such as commit hashes and diffs.
+It uses regex to determine if a line is a method signature and as such is limited to when the signature is on the same line and can not detect changes to parameters on different lines.
+It also can not detect method signatures that have implicit access modifiers.

 Installation and Usage:
 This project requires no building or installation